 All: basic environment interpretation

 Envisioning

 Envisioning refers to the ability of the system to assess the impact of actions in the future.
-This may reduce to prediction but in the higher levels involves an assessment of the impact of observed external events.
+This may reduce prediction but the higher levels involve an assessment of the impact of observed external events.